seandearnaley/reddit-gpt-summarizer/README.md

 # Reddit GPT Summarizer

+## 03/15/2024:

+Support for new Claude models, some tweaks throughout.

 ## 11/23/2023:

 Python updated to 3.11.
 We've also added support for GPT-4 128k and Claude 2.1 + Claude Instant v1.2.
 Make sure to update your dependencies accordingly.